adeo Travel · Independent Rail Tour

 Questions travellers ask

 Yes.
-The package includes a 15-day BritRail Consecutive Pass covering standard-class travel on all outlined rail journeys, including the Heathrow or Gatwick Express links.
+The package includes a 15-day BritRail Consecutive Pass covering unlimited standard-class travel on the British National Rail Network and the Heathrow or Gatwick Express to London airports.